 While you can get some pop-up tent designs that can work for family camping, most pop-up tents are unsuitable.

 However, if you have a teenager who wants to sleep in their own tent in the summer, then this is an affordable option.
 I recommend you look at the Easy Camp Antic popup tents if that's something that you may need.

 Top Tip to Avoid Looking Silly at the Campsite

-	Finally, when you do buy a family tent, try pitching it the garden (or somewhere close by if you don’t have space), before you travel to a campsite.
+Finally, when you do buy a family tent, try pitching it in the garden (or somewhere close by if you don't have space) before you travel to a campsite.